12 MIN READ

 When these behaviors and dangers go unchecked, they can have serious implications for your organization.

 One consequence is that people get sick, stop working, and take time off to recover.
-However, your business can suffer even more when people who are sick continue to work, but aren't functioning at their best.
-"Presenteeism" costs companies more than $150 billion a year in the U.S. alone.
+However, your business can suffer even more when people who are sick continue to work and end up spreading germs around the office, instead of taking the proper amount of sick leave that they need.
+This is called "presenteeism" and it costs companies more than $150 billion a year in the U.S. alone.

 Research also shows that poor standards of hygiene reduce people's ability to focus on their work, and trigger a negative mindset.
 This can affect productivity and morale.